Stat585-at-ISU/projects2019/README.md

-# Final projects Stat 585
+# Final projects Stat 585 - time travelling!

 For the final project you are asked to work in a team with 3-5 members.
 Each team is asked to create an R package.
 You are free to choose package functionality, but there should be